scottschiller/ArmorAlley/src/README.md

 In the olden days, you could drag `index.html` right into a browser where it would open via `file://` and run local and/or remote JavaScript, no problem.

-For understandable security reasons, that is no longer the case.
-Armor Alley uses JavaScript Modules, which must also be served over HTTP.
+For (now-obvious) security reasons, that is no longer the case.
+Armor Alley uses JavaScript Modules, which must be served via HTTP.

 **CLI set-up**

-The npm `http-server` package is popular and convenient, and supports byte serving (useful for HTML5 audio/video) and caching, making it a preferable choice to "simpler" built-in servers, e.g. `python3 -m http.server`.
+The npm `http-server` package is popular and convenient, and supports byte serving (useful for HTML5 audio/video) and caching.
+This is preferable to "simpler" built-in servers, e.g. `python3 -m http.server`.

 **Install `http-server`**